Samuel-Morgan-Tyghe/Weather-App/README.md

 * Typescript Fundamentals
 * I prefer to use Sass than Less, Sass has more functionality, is clearer to read and to use.
 * Bootstrap can speed things up and has some really useful features (maybe it will grow on me) but for now i like to have total control of css
-* Promises can help speed loading times as it allows parrelel
+* Promises can help speed loading times as it allows parralel programing

 # What I Can Improve
 OOP